Tormented Souls 2 Review – A Revival of Survival Horror with Grit, Brains & Shadows

 FAQs

-Q: Is Tormented Souls 2 connected to the first game?
+Q: Does Tormented Souls 2 have anything to do with the first game?

 A: Yes.
-Caroline Walker’s story continues, though new players can still enjoy it without prior knowledge — the intro recaps enough.
+Caroline Walker’s tale is ongoing, but new folks can still get into it cold — the intro offers a decent recap.

 Q: How long is the game?